Dynamic mean field programming: An analogy between reinforcement learning and neural networks

-A new point of contact between machine learning and a \emph{dynamic} mean field theory of disordered systems recently occurred in a series of papers which has helped establish initialisation theory for deep learning \citet{poole2016exponential} \cite{schoenholzdeep}.
-Originally developed in a series of papers from Sompolinsky and collaborators\citet{sompolinsky1982relaxational} \cite{sompolinsky1988chaos}, this theory applied to systems where the couplings between fluctuating or deterministic spins are random and asymmetric (or generally independent).
+A new point of contact between machine learning and a dynamic theory of disordered systems recently occurred in a series of papers which has helped establish initialisation theory for deep learning \cite{poole2016exponential} \cite{schoenholzdeep}.
+Originally developed in a series of papers for spin glasses and neuroscience \cite{sompolinsky1982relaxational} \cite{sompolinsky1988chaos}, this theory applies generally to systems where the couplings between fluctuating or deterministic spins are random and asymmetric.
 The asymmetry implies that equilibrium is not guaranteed since Markov dynamics for the system do not satisfy detailed balance.
 Like static mean field theory, the idea in the dynamic case is to replace the local field for variables in the dynamical system with an effective field with simplified interactions.
 The results show that neurons are effectively subject to a Gaussian field, whose statistics are given by a self-consistent, time-dependent mean field equations.
-We propose the same approach in the Bayesian reinforcement learning setting.
+See \cite{moynot2002large} for an accessible review of large deviations theory corresponding exactly to the dynamic mean field theory of recurrent neural networks in discrete time.
+We now proceed to develop the same approach in the Bayesian reinforcement learning setting, first outlining the tools (or tricks) physicists use in to derive the theory.